If I didn’t have work on a Monday, I would’ve stayed for a week in Masasa Beach.

 Not only is camping fun, but it’s also cheaper.
 Especially with all the included privileges of having a nearby bathroom and free use of water.

 Masasa beach may not have totally white sand, but it is still a great place to beach bum.
 Just loafing around and watching the waves can be very calming.

 If you want to have a bird’s-eye view of the beach and the nearby islands, hike to Mag-Asawang Bato.
-For 100 pesos, hire a tour guide.
+Hire a tour guide.
 For 45 minutes to one hour, you will reach the summit.

 From what I heard, you will be able to see Puerto Galera, Mt.
 Gulugod Baboy, and even as far as Occidental Mindoro.
 Too bad we weren’t able to go because of the lack of time.

 One can go cliff diving in Masasa.
 Just after the lagoon, there is a rock formation called the Tawil Rock where people go, fly and dive.

 Of course, how could I forget?
 Go swim at Masasa’s natural swimming pool, lagoon, as the locals would call it.
 The water is so clear.
 It is better to go for a swim during high tides to thoroughly enjoy the place.

 Tip: Kayaking here would be a fun added activity but the last time we went there, nobody had kayaks for rent.
 So if you love kayaking, the best would be to bring your own kayaks.
 If you’re a beginner, here are some of the best kayaks for beginners.